TrueBitFoundation/incentive-layer/README.md

 # Install
 This is a truffle codebase (see http://truffleframework.com/docs).

-`npm install truffle@v4.0.0-beta.0 -g` to install truffle
+`npm install truffle -g` to install truffle

 `npm install` to install needed dependencies locally

 In a separate tab on the command line run `ganache-cli`

-Then `truffle deploy` to deploy the contracts
+Then `truffle migrate --reset` to deploy the contracts

 `truffle test` to run tests